pschafran/Notes/Taughannock_State_Park_Algal_Bloom_Nanopore_Metagenomics.md

 #### Subset comparisons
 Total assembly vs. subsets annotated by BLASTn.
 Violin plots are distribution of subset results, red dots represent assembly of all data.
-For phylum and order, only taxa representing > 1% of contigs are shown.
+For phylum, order, family, and genus only taxa representing > 1% of contigs are shown.

 <img src="/images/superkingdom_blastn_subsets.png">
 <img src="/images/phylum_blastn_subsets.png">